GluuFederation/gluu-docker/examples/kubernetes/aws/README.md

 ## Installation using different load balancers

-This documentation includes instructions for using the following types of Load Balancers:
+This document includes installation instructions for AWS, with specific commands for the following types of Load Balancers:

 - Classic Load Balancer - ![CDNJS](https://img.shields.io/badge/CLB--green.svg)